mat490/Godot-ONNX-AI-Models-Loaders/README.md

 ### To compile the project
-First you need to clone the official godot repository into the folder that stores the "Godot-ONNX-AI-Models-Loaders" project After that you will need to use the scons tool to compile inside the godot-cpp folder, then you will need to compile the main project folder (where the SConstruct file provided in this repository is).
+First you need to clone the official godot repository into the folder that stores the "Godot-ONNX-AI-Models-Loaders" project After that you will need to use the scons tool to compile inside the godot-cpp folder, then you will need to compile the main project folder (where the SConstruct file provided in this repository (ONNXLoader) is).

 > [!IMPORTANT]